lmanan/FSD/README.md

 ### Introduction
 This repository hosts the code used to obtain a representation of an object instance mask as a `Fourier Shape Descriptor` vector.

-With `Fourier-Shape-Descriptors`, one could compare cells and nuclei across time, which could enable tracking based on position and morphology.
-One also acquires the means to compare two distinct morphologies, by evaluating the distance between their corresponding `Fourier Shape Descriptor` representations.
+With Fourier Shape Descriptors (FSDs), one acquires the means to compare two distinct morphologies, by evaluating the distance between their corresponding `Fourier Shape Descriptor` representations.

+Additionally, one could compare cells and nuclei across time, which could enable tracking based on position and morphology.

 ### Dependencies

 One could execute these lines of code to run this branch:

 ```
-conda create -n FourierShapeDescriptorsEnv python==3.8
+conda create -n FSDEnv python==3.8
-conda activate FourierSshapeDescriptorsEnv
+conda activate FSDEnv
 git clone https://github.com/lmanan/Fourier-Shape-Descriptors.git
 cd Fourier-Shape-Descriptors
 pip install -e .